adaking1/Password-Generator/README.md

 ## License

 This project is protected under the standard MIT license.
-Refer to the LISENCE file in the repo for more information.
+Refer to the LICENSE file in the repo for more information.